 Johann Nestroy and Marie Weiler had a previously unknown third child.
 A son, who was born on 25 March 1842, and baptized Adolph Johann on 28 March 1842 in the Karlskirche.

 Nahme des Taufenden.
-Joh: Jestrźabek, / Cooperator.Adolph Nestroy's place of birth was the house Wieden No. 794, "Zum Luftschützen" ("At the Airgunner", today Rechte Wienzeile 9).
-Nestroy lived there, because this building was located south of the Wien, exactly opposite the Theater an der Wien which – crossing the river on the "Theatersteg" – was only a five-minute walk away from Nestroy's home.
-Wieden 794 was a two-storey house which had a large yard and on its south side was divided from the Freihaus by the Mühlbach.
+Joh: Jestrźabek, / Cooperator.Adolph Nestroy's place of birth was the house Wieden No. 794, "Zum Luftschützen" ("The Airgunner", today Rechte Wienzeile 9).
+Nestroy lived there, because this building was located south of the Wien river, exactly opposite the Theater an der Wien which – crossing the river on the so-called "Theatersteg" – was only a five-minute walk away from Nestroy's home.
+Wieden 794 was a two-storeyed house which had a large yard and on its south side was divided from the Freihaus by the Mühlbach.

 Jahr, Monath, Tag.
 1842. den 25ten / März geboren, / den 28ten ge= / tauft.